Governance

 Sybil attacks have been a significant issue with blockchains and cryptocurrencies. [**Sybil attacks**](https://academy.binance.com/en/articles/sybil-attacks-explained) are security threats in which an attacker tries to overtake the system by creating pseudonymous entities and voting to overwhelm the system.

-To avoid any security issues and secure the platform, we use quadratic voting.
-This voting mechanism prevents the Dominance of Larger Token Holders.
+To avoid any security issues and secure the platform, we use [**quadratic voting**](https://hive.blog/governance/@dalz/quadratic-voting-what-is-it-and-can-it-have-an-application-in-blockchain-governance).
+This voting mechanism prevents the Dominance of Larger Token Holders.&#x20;

 With Quadratic voting, each vote is associated with a weightage designed in order to avoid a majority takeover by a single entity.